opentracing-contrib/java-spring-cloud/README.md

 ```

 ## Development
+Maven checkstyle plugin is used to maintain consistent code style based on [Google Style Guides](https://github.com/google/styleguide)

 ```shell
 ./mvnw clean install
 make // to run tests including dependency tests, a specific profile can be specified by make PROFILES=nodeps